 These tips will help when you are dealing with the initial threats that can come about after a WTSHTF situation:

 - Be aware of the issue before acting upon it.
 Make sure no one panics, or else things will be harder to manage.

 - Take care of those who are closest to you first.

-- Look to see if any unfamiliar people have gotten into your home and make sure you can get them out as soon as possible.
+- Look to see if any unfamiliar people have entered your home and ensure you can get them out as soon as possible.

 Firearms and Other Personal Defense Tools, Protect Your Home In A WTSHTF Situation

 Firearms can be used for your protective needs.
 You can use guns of all kinds as well as knives, or traps can be placed around your yard.